Insharior: UX Case Study & Design Process

 Persona

-• It's too wasteful and bothersome to buy a new interior item every time I move to another rent room.
+• "It feels wasteful to buy new interior items every time I move."

 #2.
 Ideation

-2. Rent a unique interior items with low price from other users
+2. Rent unique interior items from other users at low prices.

-3. Integrate with other SNS application to share their interior
+3. Integrate with other SNS platforms to share their interior.

 Insharior to SNS